 ABOUT THE AWARDS

 The Volunteer Ireland Awards is an awards program that makes a difference.
 It aims to shine a light on the remarkable work of volunteers around the country by celebrating them on a national level.
 The Volunteer Ireland Awards are a unique opportunity to say ‘thank you’ to ordinary people doing extraordinary work across the country.
 President Michael D. Higgins is Patron of the Awards.
-Nominations for the 2017 Volunteer Ireland Awards are now open and will close at midnight Friday 6th October.
+The 2017 Volunteer Ireland Awards took place on 1st December 2017.

 Each year, people from all over Ireland are encouraged to nominate someone they know who gives their time and energy voluntarily.
 There are 10 categories, reflecting different facets of volunteering work: